-Hint: Best way to get to Petra is by travelling to Amman, Jordan.
+Hint: The best way to get to Petra is by travelling to Amman, Jordan.

 3. Chamonix, France

-Spring time would not be complete without a quick visit to Chamonix in France where it is perched on top of the mountainside below the incredible Mont Blanc which looks straight out of a fairy tale.
-By this time of the year the snow has melted away enough for the skiers to have left and warm enough to take some delicious homemade picnics outside amongst the picturesque trees and flower fields.
+Springtime would not be complete without a quick visit to Chamonix in France where it is perched on top of the mountainside below the incredible Mont Blanc which looks straight out of a fairy tale.
+By this time of the year the snow has melted away enough for the skiers to have left and warm enough to make some delicious homemade picnics outside amongst the picturesque trees and flower fields.

 Enjoy the local wine, food and delicacies.
 Breathe in the fresh clean mountain air.
 Take some time for yourself and enjoy the present while recharging your batteries and immersing yourself in nature and their many spa & wellness centres.

-Hint: Best way to get to Chamonix, France is by travelling to Geneva, Switzerland.
+Hint: The best way to get to Chamonix, France is by travelling to Geneva, Switzerland.

 4. Delhi, India

 It wouldn’t be springtime in March if you didn’t experience Holi, the festival of colours which are the most vibrant, colourful and fun celebrations in the world.
 With an eruption of rainbow coloured powders, participants party across this city into the early hours.

 It has become a must-visit destination, especially as DJ’s line up play every year, delicious street food and animals everywhere.
 While you are there you may as well check out the grand temples, dusty bazaars in Old Delhi and its delightful cultures.
 For a modern approach, check out the Hauz Khas Village which has an array of trendy cafes, restaurants, bars and fashion boutiques.